+Diabetic neuropathy is damage to the nerves which happens as a result of diabetes.
 It is thought that diabetes damages the nerves due to the prolonged increased blood sugar levels.
 Therefore, the nerves can tingle, ache or go numb.

-You should know that there are different kinds of diabetic neuropathy such as proximal neuropathy, peripheral neuropathy, autonomic neuropathy and focal neuropathy.
+People should know that there are different kinds of diabetic neuropathy such as proximal neuropathy, peripheral neuropathy, autonomic neuropathy and focal neuropathy.

 The good news is that there is a way to treat this condition.
 Read on, to find out more.

 This type impacts a certain area or nerve at any site in our body.

 This type damages the peripheral nerves, usually the nerves of the legs and feet.